keyur2maru/vad/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.

 ## Acknowledgements
-Special thanks to [Ricky0123](https://github.com/ricky0123) for creating the [VAD JavaScript library](https://github.com/ricky0123/vad), [gtbluesky](https://github.com/gtbluesky) for building the [onnxruntime package](https://github.com/gtbluesky/onnxruntime_flutter) and Silero Team for the [VAD model](https://github.com/snakers4/silero-vad) used in the library.
+Special thanks to [Ricky0123](https://github.com/ricky0123) for creating the [VAD JavaScript library](https://github.com/ricky0123/vad), the Silero Team for the [VAD model](https://github.com/snakers4/silero-vad) used in the library, and Microsoft for the [ONNX Runtime](https://github.com/microsoft/onnxruntime) that powers the model inference.

 ## License